frostming/cachecontrol/docs/etags.rst

  ETag Support
 ==============

-CacheControl's support of ETags is slightly different than httplib2.
+CacheYou's support of ETags is slightly different than httplib2.
 In httplib2, an ETag is considered when using a cached response when the cache is considered stale.
 When a cached response is expired and it has an ETag header, httplib2 issues the next request with